agmarrugo/agmarrugo.github.com/source/about/index.markdown

 footer: true
 ---

-My name is Andrés Marrugo, and I'm a PhD student in optical engineering at the Universitat Politècnica de Catalunya (UPC) in Barcelona, Spain.
-I work at the [group of Applied Optics and Image Processing][goapi] and my main line of research is in medical digital image processing.
+My name is Andrés Marrugo, and I’m a professor at the department of Mechanical and Mechatronics Engineering of the Tecnhological University of Bolívar in Cartagena, Colombia.
+My research interests are: digital image processing, medical imaging and computer vision.

+Paso casi todo mi tiempo entre el trabajo en la universidad en docencia, investigación, “reuniones y otras cosas”, y la casa disfrutando de la compañía de mi esposa y mis dos hijos.
-These days I spend most of my time either working on my thesis or at home with my girlfriend and my one-year-old son.
+These days I spend most of my time either at work with teaching, research, and [meetings and stuff][meetings] or at home with my wife and my two sons.
 Becoming a father has been an amazing experience, it has changed my life and the way I look upon life itself.
-When I'm not being the *family guy* or the *grad student*, I'm usually fiddling around at the terminal (doing nerdy stuff), editing photos/videos of my boy, cooking (I love to cook), writing on my journal, catching up on my favorite blogs and podcasts, and--of course--blogging[^foo].
+When I'm not being the *family guy* or the *professor*, I'm usually fiddling around at the terminal (doing nerdy stuff), editing photos/videos of my kids, cooking (I love to cook), writing on my journal, catching up on my favorite blogs and podcasts, and--of course--blogging[^foo].

 Since 2010 I've been blogging on [Between the Candle and the Star][wordpress] a blog hosted on [wordpress.com][wordpress 2].
 It's been quite nice, even more in the last year because I've gotten into the habit of posting more frequently.
 However, I did feel it was time for a change to something more personal and customizable.
 That's one of the reasons why I changed to an [Octopress][octopress] powered site.
 In some future post I'll go into further detail about this.